By Sahar FatimaFeb 25, 2020

 It all adds up to a history of bad experiences with mainstream healthcare, leading to distrust.

-“[Having a baby] is a very primal thing.
+“[Having] is a very primal thing.
 You have zero control over what’s happening to your body when you’re in labour,” Wolfe says.
 “It’s very scary, so you need to be surrounded by people who make you feel safe, and Indigenous people just don’t feel safe around healthcare providers because they’ve often been treated with disrespect.”

 An approach healthcare providers should take, Wolfe says, is practising trauma-informed care.
 About one in four women in Canada have been sexually violated in the past.
 That statistic jumps to 80 to 90 percent for Indigenous women, Wolfe says.